-Many parents cannot afford child care without the subsidy
+Many parents could not afford child care without the subsidy

-Due to the high cost of child care - which is often equal to or greater than their housing costs, especially for those with multiple children - parents could not afford to enroll their children in formal child care settings without the assistance of the subsidy.
-Some parents noted that before the expansion of eligibility, they had to quit their jobs or work reduced hours in order to stay home with their children.
+Due to the high cost of child care-which is often equal to or greater than their housing costs, especially for those with multiple children-parents could not afford to enroll their children in formal child care settings without the assistance of the subsidy.
+Some parents noted that without the child care subsidy, they would have to rely on relatives for care or quit their jobs in order to stay home with their children.

 "It has absolutely allowed my husband and I to be able to afford our mortgage.

 Quite honestly, without the subsidy program, trying to pay for childcare out of our own pockets, we literally would have to be back in an apartment, which would be significantly less space than having an actual house with a yard for my kiddos to play in.
 It's a huge advantage for us."